Erin Arvedlund

-Erin E. Arvedlund is a financial journalist who has written for Barron's, The Wall Street Journal, The Moscow Times, The New York Times, TheStreet.com, and Portfolio.com.
-On February 1, 2011, her "Your Money" column debuted in The Philadelphia Inquirer.

-On May 7, 2001, Barron's published her article "Don't Ask, Don't Tell: Bernie Madoff Attracts Skeptics in 2001".
-This was only the second investigative article, following closely on Michael Ocrant's May 1, 2001 article in industry publication MARHedge, to question Bernard Madoff's scheme, his demand for investor secrecy and his "enviably steady gains".

-When the SEC finally investigated Madoff, after the December 2008 failure of his multi-billion dollar scheme, its Exhibit 104 belatedly mentions the Ocrant and Arvedlund articles:

-"Madoff said that when the MarHedge and Barron's [sic] articles came out, he expected the SEC to come to him, and that he was surprised the SEC didn't follow up with him.
-He also mentioned that Erin Arvedlund ("That idiot woman from Barron's.") didn't know what she was talking about, and that it was obvious she was not familiar with the industry."

-Arvedlund's father was a money manager in Wilmington, Delaware, where she was raised.
+Erin Elizabeth Arvedlund is an American financial journalist.
+Her articles use the byline Erin E. Arvedlund, while she uses Erin Arvedlund for her books.
+In 2001, she wrote an article for Barron's that was the first widely published media coverage to question the supposed success of Bernie Madoff's wealth management business.
+Like what happened a year earlier, when securities industry executive Harry Markopolos approached the United States Securities and Exchange Commission directly with allegations, no authorities exercised due diligence regarding the allegations, and the Madoff investment scandal grew – unabated – until the $64.8 billion fraud collapsed when the 2008 financial crisis destroyed the underpinnings of Madoff's Ponzi scheme.

+Early life

+Arvedlund's family moved to Marblehead, Massachusetts when she was a toddler, then moved to Wilmington, Delaware when she was entering grade school, where her father worked as an investment manager for DuPont's company pension funds.
 She graduated from Ursuline Academy in 1984 and Archmere Academy in 1988, both in Wilmington.
 She attended Tufts University before starting her career at Dow Jones News Service.
 She lives in Philadelphia.

+Career

+Journalist

+Arvedlund has written for Barron's, The Wall Street Journal, The Moscow Times, The New York Times, TheStreet.com, and Portfolio.com.
+In February 2011, her "Your Money" column debuted in The Philadelphia Inquirer.

+On May 7, 2001, Barron's published her article "Don't Ask, Don't Tell: Bernie Madoff is so secretive, he even asks his investors to keep mum".
+This was only the second investigative article, following closely on Michael Ocrant's May 1, 2001 article in industry publication MARHedge, to question Bernie Madoff's scheme, his demand for investor secrecy and his "enviably steady gains".

+The United States Securities and Exchange Commission (SEC) did not properly investigate Madoff until after the 2008 financial crisis destroyed the underpinnings of Madoff's $64.8 billion fraud, causing his Ponzi scheme to collapse in December 2008.
+During the belated investigation, SEC Exhibit 104 finally acknowledged the Ocrant and Arvedlund articles:

+"Madoff said that when the MarHedge and Barron's [sic] articles came out, he expected the SEC to come to him, and that he was surprised the SEC didn't follow up with him.
+He also mentioned that Erin Arvedlund ("That idiot woman from Barron's.") didn't know what she was talking about, and that it was obvious she was not familiar with the industry."